axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-rule/_index.md

 ## Attributes {#element-patterndb-rule-attributes}

   - *provider*: The provider of the rule.
-This is used to distinguish between who supplied the rule, that is, if it has been created by {{% productparam "companyabbrev" %}}, or added to the XML by a local user.
+This is used to distinguish between who supplied the rule, that is, if it has been created by {{% param "product.companyabbrev" %}}, or added to the XML by a local user.

   - *id*: The globally unique ID of the rule.